-New 2020 Jaguar XJ: electric luxury saloon focused on 'tradition and tranquillity'
+New 2020 Jaguar XJ: specs and details on the new electric luxury saloon

-The forthcoming all-electric replacement for the Jaguar XJ saloon is drawing closer to production.
-The all-new model is due to be revealed at the end of 2020, where it will act as a pure electric alternative to Mercedes S-Class – which will soon gain an electric sibling in the form of the upcoming EQS saloon.
+Jaguar’s forthcoming replacement for the XJ luxury saloon is nearing its launch date.
+The all-new model will make its official debut at the end of 2020, where it will act as a pure electric alternative to the BMW 7 Series and Mercedes S-Class saloon – although the latter will soon gain its own electric sibling in the form of the upcoming EQS saloon.

 Speaking exclusively to Auto Express Jaguar design director, Julian Thomson has revealed the focus behind the new luxury car as development reaches its latter stages.
 “It’s going to be a very, very luxurious, very, very calm, tranquil piece of transportation,” he says.
 “But it's not overtly flashy, it's not overtly expensive.